tommysullivan/android-spans/readme.md

 * Enhancements

 ** Should
-TODO: Use callbacks for subSections to take advantage of kotlin's "it" so they need not refer over and over to top level factories `spans` and `styles`
+TODO: Use callbacks for subSections to take advantage of kotlin's "it" so they need not refer over and over to top level factory `spans`
 TODO: Memoize all instance computations (even functions with same arguments can be memoized)
 TODO: Support %d, %dm, %dd, %dh - tough because we would need to retrieve subSpans as number and date objects (now we have only fullText())
 TODO: Automate tests upon build